-For the coop I chose a kit-set design called ecoFLEX™ from Tradetested.co.nz.
-I did a LOT of research on chicken coop structures, materials, and pros and cons of each and decided that the EcoFlex Coop was the winner for me –
+For the coop I chose a kit-set design called ecoFLEX™ from Tradetested.co.nz (also available on Amazon here) I did a LOT of research on chicken coop structures, materials, and pros and cons of each and decided that the EcoFlex Coop was the winner for me –

 - It’s made of a recycled material that will handle the New Zealand harsh weather conditions (the cheap wood types sold elsewhere seem to disintegrate and warp after only a few seasons).

 - It’s resistant to insect infestations (read about mites here)

 - Easy flat-pack assembly – the fact that this only took about an hour for Mr B and myself to put together was #onpoint.

 - So easy to clean!
 You can waterblast/hose down and it doesn’t seem to absorb smells.